Charlie Morton (pitcher): Houston Astros (2017–2018)

 On November 16, 2016, Morton signed a two-year, $14 million contract with the Houston Astros.
 During the 2017 regular season, Morton made 25 starts, compiling a 14–7 record with a 3.62 ERA.
 He pitched 146 2/3 innings and recorded 163 strikeouts.
 Morton started Game 3 of the American League Championship Series (ALCS) at Yankee Stadium.
 He lost the game, giving up 7 runs in 3 2/3 innings.
 On October 21, he won Game 7 of the ALCS at Minute Maid Park, pitching five shutout innings with five strikeouts, sending the Astros to the World Series.
 Morton started Game 4 of the World Series and pitched well over 6 1/3 innings giving up one earned run on 3 hits and 7 strikeouts in an eventual Astros loss.
 Morton pitched the final four innings in Game 7 of the World Series.
 He was credited as the winning pitcher helping the Astros win their first World Series title.
 Three years later, it was revealed in the Houston Astros sign stealing scandal that the team had broken MLB rules during the 2017 season.
 Morton admitted he knew about the team's cheating and expressed regret that he did not do anything to stop it.

 In 2018, Morton continued his successful stint with the Astros.
 On May 12, he set a personal record of 14 strikeouts over seven innings in a 6–1 victory against the Texas Rangers.
 Entering the All-Star break third in the American League with 11 wins, 11.7 strikeouts per nine innings, and ninth in ERA (2.96), Morton was added to the AL roster for the 2018 MLB All-Star Game.
 Morton avoided serious injury in 2018, with only a short trip to the 10-day DL for shoulder discomfort.
 He pitched 167 innings, second only to his 2011 high of 171 2/3.
 Morton finished the regular season with a 3.13 ERA, a 15–3 win–loss record, and 201 strikeouts, all constituting career highs.
+Morton was recognized by the BBWAA's Houston chapter as winner of the Darryl Kile Good Guy Award.